-We have described a methodology to derive new simulation force fields and an initial application of this 562 infrastructure to create OpenFF 1.0.0 (codenamed Parsley), a SMIRNOFF force field with bonded terms op-563 timized against a range of gas-phase QM reference data.
-For both training and test sets, Parsley provides 564 more accurate molecular geometries and conformational energetics, while preserving accuracy for a range 565 of condensed phase properties.
-Importantly, it also yields highly competitive accuracy in calculations of 566 relative protein-ligand binding free energies.
-This work lays a foundation for efficient iterative force field improvement, which is already underway in subsequent releases (OpenFF 1.1, 1,2, 1,2,1 and 1.3, 37-41 to be 568 described elsewhere).
-In the near term, we aim to extend the optimization to nonhonded interaction parameters and incorporate expanded training and testing data sets.
-Later, we plan to address issues related to the definitions of chemical types and elaboration of the functional form, such as by the addition of offcenter partial charges and incorporation of an explicit treatment of electronic polarizability.
+We have described a methodology to derive new simulation force fields and an initial application of this infrastructure to create OpenFF 1.0.0 (codenamed Parsley), a SMIRNOFF force field with bonded terms optimized against a range of gas-phase QM reference data.
+For both training and test sets, Parsley provides more accurate molecular geometries and conformational energetics, while preserving accuracy for a range of condensed phase properties.
+Importantly, it also yields highly competitive accuracy in calculations of relative protein-ligand binding free energies.
+This work lays a foundation for efficient iterative force field improvement, which is already underway in subsequent releases (OpenFF 1.1, 1.2, 1.2.1 and 1.3, 37-41 to be described elsewhere).
+This work could also be naturally extended to automatically derive molecule-specific (i.e. "bespoke") parameters 96 and we are actively developing software tools for this application.

+In the near term, we aim to extend the optimization to nonbonded interaction parameters and incorporate expanded training and testing data sets.
+Later, we plan to address issues related to the definitions of chemical types and elaboration of the functional form, such as by the addition of off-center partial charges and incorporation of an explicit treatment of electronic polarizability.
 At the same time, we hope that the associated open release of our datasets and infrastructure will enable independent use of these data and tools to advance force field science.
-574